Table of contents

 When wallet balance reaches zero:

-1. New resources: Cannot create new pods, VMs, or storage
+1. New resources: Cannot create new pods or storage

 2. Running resources: May be suspended after grace period